-Policy and Regulation
+INFLUENCE ON Policy and Regulation

-IN THIS SECTION, WE ILLUMINATE

-the transformative power of

-Food from Thought research

-projects in shaping agricultural

-policies and regulations.

-Our researchers have been at

-the forefront of driving change

-and providing invaluable

-recommendations to policy-makers.

-As we delve into the outcomes of

-these projects, you will discover their

-profound impact on shaping policies

-that govern agriculture, ensuring a

-resilient and prosperous industry.
+IN THIS SECTION, WE ILLUMINATE the transformative power of Food from Thought research projects in shaping agricultural policies and regulations.
+Our researchers have been at the forefront of driving change and providing invaluable recommendations to policy-makers.
+As we delve into the outcomes of these projects, you will discover their profound impact on shaping policies that govern agriculture, ensuring a resilient and prosperous industry.

-Securing Smart Farms

-A Cybersecurity Breakthrough in Agriculture

-Dr. Ali Dehghantanha's research bolsters the cybersecurity defences of the agriculture and food industry.
+School of Computer Science Securing Smart Farms A Cybersecurity Breakthrough in Agriculture Dr. Ali Dehghantanha's research bolsters the cybersecurity defences of the agriculture and food industry.
 The project seeks to address the critical lack of cybersecurity standards in this sector and has the potential to protect farmers and the Canadian supply chain from devastating cyberattacks.
 Key highlights from this research update include:

-- Formation of a Cybersecurity Committee: Dr. Dehghantanha's research aims to safeguard producers from attacks and mitigate risks to Canada's supply chains.
+Formation of a Cybersecurity Committee: Dr. Dehghantanha's research aims to safeguard producers from attacks and mitigate risks to Canada's supply chains.
 As a testament to their expertise, Dr. Dehghantanha and Dr. Evan Fraser were invited to join the newly formed Agriculture and Agri-Food Canada task force on cybersecurity.
-The task force involves collaborative work with policy-makers and the public sector to address this topic and will be pivotal in shaping agriculture and food industry cybersecurity initiatives. - Development of a User-Friendly Platform: The research team has built a user-friendly platform and created training materials, including instructional videos.
+The task force involves collaborative work with policy-makers and the public sector to address this topic and will be pivotal in shaping agriculture and food industry cybersecurity initiatives.
+2. Development of a User-Friendly Platform: The research team has built a user-friendly platform and created training materials, including instructional videos.
 The platform is designed for voluntary use by farmers.

-- Intelligence Network for potential partnerships and knowledge sharing. - 6.
+MORE INFORMATION ON THE PLATFORM CAN BE FOUND HERE: cybersciencelab.com/services/security-ofcritical-infrastructure-2 - 3.
+Impact on Farmers: The platform has the potential to assist more than 30 farmers in recovering from and understanding the impact of cybersecurity attacks on their operations. - 4.
+Training Program for Students: The team is developing a comprehensive training program on cybersecurity in agri-food that aims to instruct 180 students over six years. - 5.
+Collaboration with Industry Networks: The project has engaged with the Canadian Food Innovation Network and the Canadian Agri-food Automation Intelligence Network for potential partnerships and knowledge sharing. - 6.
 Financial Support for Cybersecurity Infrastructure: Funding is being sought to build essential cybersecurity infrastructure to protect the agricultural and food sectors. - Message to Producers: Farmers are made aware that cyber attackers target profitable organizations.
-By identifying potential threats early, this project aims to protect businesses and the Canadian supply chain from significant damage. - User-centric System: The developed cybersecurity system is recognized for its user-friendliness and human-first approach.
+By identifying potential threats early, this project aims to protect businesses and the Canadian supply chain from significant damage. - 8.
+User-centric System: The developed cybersecurity system is recognized for its user-friendliness and human-first approach.
 An interdisciplinary team was pivotal in designing the tool with the end users in mind. - Filling the Cybersecurity Gap: Before this project, cybersecurity was not well known or applied in the agri-food sector.
 This research positions the University of Guelph as a centre for cybersecurity excellence in agriculture.
 Dr. Dehghantanha's research is addressing the cybersecurity challenges faced by the agriculture and food industry.
 By creating a user-friendly platform, establishing collaborations and raising awareness, this research will revolutionize how cybersecurity is approached in the agri-food sector.